Marco Pannella: Political career

 At 20 years old, Pannella became a national representative at the university level for the Italian Liberal Party (PLI), member of the student association Unione Goliardica Italiana (UGI) and at 23 he was President of the Unione Nazionale degli Studenti, (National Union of Students).

-At 24 he promoted the foundation of the Partito Radicale (hereinafter the "Radical Party").
+At 24 he promoted the foundation of the Partito Radicale (PR; hereinafter the "Radical Party").
 From 1960 to 1963, he was in Paris as a correspondent of the Italian newspaper Il Giorno.
-During his long political career, Pannella co-founded a series of organizations such as the Italian league for divorce, the League for objection of conscience, the League for the abrogation of the Agreement between the Catholic Church and the Italian State (Concordat), the Centre of legal initiative "Piero Calamandrei", as well as the Italian Association for Demographic Education (AIED).
+During his long political career, Pannella co-founded a series of organizations, such as the Italian league for divorce, the League for objection of conscience, the League for the abrogation of the Agreement between the Catholic Church and the Italian State (Concordat), the Piero Calamandrei Centre of Legal Initiative, as well as the Italian Association for Demographic Education (AIED).
 He has been at the forefront of the promotion of important reforms regarding narcotics and faced incarceration on various occasions for his civil disobediences.
 He played a prominent role in the movement that led to the legalization of abortion in Italy in 1978.
 He also promoted actions to grant electoral rights for Italians aged 18.

 Engaged in the defence of civil rights in Eastern European countries, in 1968 he was arrested in Sofia for having distributed leaflets against the Communist regime.
 He was one of the first promoters and founders of the Green and ecologist political movements in Europe.

 Over the years, he was engaged in Italy in the defence of civil rights as well as against the public financing of political parties and against corruption of Italian politics.
 Beginning in the 1970s, Pannella promoted a series of referendums on themes ranging from social to political issues, in particular on those relating to the legality of the State, the rule of law and to the administration of justice.

 Pannella campaigning for the divorce referendum in 1974.